erickveil/erickveil.github.com/_posts/2023-01-15-Kotlin-object-Keyword.md

 ### 1. Singleton

 In Kotlin, the `object` keyword is used to declare a singleton instance directly.
 Unlike Java, where implementing a singleton requires a private constructor and a static method to obtain the instance, Kotlin simplifies this process.
-When we declare an `object`, Kotlin ensures that exactly one instance of this class is created, and this instance is globally accessible throughout our application.
+When we declare an `object`, Kotlin makes it so that exactly one instance of this class is created, and this instance is globally accessible throughout our application.

 ```kotlin
 object MySingleton {